Smardale Gill Viaduct maintenance

 The iconic grade II listed Smardale Gill Viaduct is undergoing its regular programme of maintenance checks and repairs.
 The programme will start with the updating of the railings on the top of the viaduct and will include repairs and renewal to the viaduct footpath surface and repairs to the stonework.
 The permissive footpath across the top of the viaduct will be closed until further notice.
 Cumbria Wildlife Trust’s nature reserve will remain open with an option to bypass the viaduct so that walkers can still enjoy the views of the magnificent Victorian viaduct from the ground.
 Other walks in the area remain unaffected.

 Smardale Gill Viaduct curves its way across the narrow valley of Scandal Beck about three miles west of Kirkby Stephen.
-Constructed of locally quarried limestone the viaduct has 14 arches of 30 feet span, and a total length of 553 feet.
+Constructed of locally quarried sandstone the viaduct has 14 arches of 30 feet span, and a total length of 553 feet.
 It carried the railway 90 feet over the beck below.
 The deteriorating state of this viaduct in the 1980s, some 20 years after final closure of the railway, was the impetus to the formation of the Northern Viaduct Trust in 1989.
 Smardale Gill Viaduct was acquired from the British Railways Board and its restoration completed in 1992.

 The viaduct is now surrounded by a nature reserve much favoured by walkers and those who love railway history.
 Cumbria Wildlife Trust’s Reserve at Smardale, in which the viaduct is situated, was recently named the best nature reserve in Cumbria with around 400 species of plants.